 - diagnosis and aetiology

 - current clinical status

 - investigation results

 - severity of kidney function reduction and impact on cardiovascular risk

-- complications or sequelae of the kidney disease
+- · complications or sequelae of the kidney disease

 - prognosis or expected course of illness

 - treatment

 - potential impact of the conditions of firefighting as outlined above on kidney function.

-Table 10 Medical criteria for o operational firefighters - - renal disease ^a
+Table 10 Medical criteria for operational firefighters - renal disease^a

-Criteria A firefighter is not Fit to Perform Firefighting Duties if there is evidenceof possible kidney disease or impairment on assessment.
+Condition Criteria Suspected kidney disease based on abnormal assessment findings A firefighter is not Fit to Perform Firefighting Duties if there is evidence of possible kidney disease or impairment on assessment.
 Fit to Perform Firefighting Duties Subject to Review or Temporarily Unfitto Perform Firefighting Duties may be determined while further assessment is undertaken depending on the clinical context.
-A firefighter is not Fit to Perform Firefighting Duties if they have a known or confirmed kidney disease, or moderate to severe kidneyfunction reduction.
-Temporarily Unfit to Perform Firefighting Duties should be determined while further assessment by a nephrologist is undertaken.
+Confirmed kidney diseaseor impairment (not related to hypertension or diabetes - A firefighter is not Fit to Perform Firefighting Duties if they have a known or confirmed kidney disease, or moderate to severe kidneyfunction reduction. refer below) Temporarily Unfit to Perform Firefighting Duties should be determined while further assessment by a nephrologist is undertaken.
 Refer to the text for referral details.
 Fit to Perform Firefighting Duties Subject to Review or Permanently

-Condition Criteria Unfit to Perform Firefighting Duties may be determined by the FRNSW Occupational Physician, taking into account the information provided by the nephrologist.
+Condition Criteria Unfit to Perform Firefighting Duties may be determined by the FRNSW Occupational Physician, taking into account the information provided bythe nephrologist.
 Temporarily Unfit to Perform Firefighting Duties may be determined if the condition is expected to improve in the foreseeable future.
 Kidney impairment secondary to hypertension A firefighter is not Fit to Perform Firefighting Duties if they havesuspected or confirmed hypertensive kidney disease.
 Temporarily Unfit to Perform Firefighting Duties should be determined while further assessment is undertaken.
 Refer to the text.
 Diabetic nephropathy A firefighter is not Fit to Perform Firefighting Duties if they havesuspected or confirmed diabetic nephropathy.
 Temporarily Unfit to Perform Firefighting Duties should be determined while further assessment is undertaken.
 Refer to the text.